chancharikmitra/SAVs/README.md

 ### Quickstart
 ---
-This is very much a _quick_start.
-More details about set up can be found later in the README.
+More details about the components of our set up can be found later in the README.

 ```python
 git clone https://github.com/chancharikmitra/SAVs.git